 As a FSDP Trustee, Tricia was responsible for advising on the selection of Flying Schools and regularly visited scholars during their training.

 Retiring as a Trustee in 2016, Tricia was immediately appointed as a Vice President.

 John spent 25 years in the RAF as an aircraft engineer, during which time he took up gliding as a sport; eventually becoming an instructor.
 He then went on to gain both his light aircraft and helicopter pilot licences and become a general aviation flying instructor in 1978 and a flight examiner in 1998.
 He has completed over 3,500 hours of flight instruction.
 He is now CFI of Gryphon Aero Club.

 He became involved with FSDP eight years ago initially as an instructor and then as a member of the Selection Board.
 He was appointed as a Vice President of the charity in 2016.

-Julie joined FSDP in 2012.
+Lou is new to the FSDP family, joining in early 2020.
 She is the charity’s General Manager and its sole employee.
 She also acts as Secretary to the Trustees.

 Our Annual Report

-Our annual report tells our story in 2015.Download
+Our annual report tells our story in 2018.Download

-For a our full report for year ending February
+For our full report for year ending February

 Our logo is much more than how our nameDownload